Jeff Dujon

 Peter Jeffrey Leroy Dujon (born 28 May 1956) is a retired West Indian cricketer and current commentator.
+He was a part of the West Indian squad which finished as runners-up at the 1983 Cricket World Cup.

 He was the wicket-keeper for the West Indies cricket team of the 1980s, an athletic presence behind the stumps as well as a competent middle order batsman.

 Dujon attended Wolmer's Schools.
 Dujon made his first-class debut in 1974, and Test debut in 1981.
 During his nineteen-year career, Dujon played 200 first-class matches for Jamaica and the West Indies.
 He scored nearly 10,000 runs at an average approaching 40 runs per innings, an impressive statistic when compared with other specialist wicket-keepers over time, as well as completing 447 catches and 22 stumpings.
 In total, he won 81 Test caps for the West Indies and was never a part of any losing series.

 Dujon was one of five Wisden Cricketers of the Year in 1989 and since retiring as a player in 1992, has worked as assistant coach to the West Indies national team and in development of young cricket players in his native Jamaica.